 - Bespoke fit-outs for departments as well as hot desk areas

-- Separate multi-storey carpark for 354 cars with a future option to open publically
+- Separate multi-storey car park for 354 cars with a future option to open publicly

 - Designed for BREEAM Excellent ‘A’ Rating